EldonGabriel/eldongabriel.github.io/_posts/2026-05-22-nfs-deployment.md

 # 0.0 Executive Summary

-This report documents the secure deployment, configuration, and validation of a cross-network Network File System (NFS) architecture between a dedicated server and remote client.
-The primary objective was to establish a boot-persistent network share while validating the system-level access controls and user identity mappings.
+This report documents the setup and testing of a Network File System (NFS) share between two Linux systems.
+The goal was to create a persistent network share that allows controlled file access between a server and client system.

-The implementation involved configuring host-based access control lists through `/etc/exports`, aligning server-side filesystem permissions with anonymous network mappings, and defining static mounts within the system file table.
-Administrative identity protection was enforced using the default kernel `root_squash` mechanism.
+The configuration included setting access rules through `/etc/exports`, creating persistent mounts with `/etc/fstab`, and validating identity protection using the default `root_squash` security feature.

-The result was a fully operational, high-throughput network share.
-Testing confirmed that the remote client could perform persistent read/write operations without bypassing the administrative isolation controls.
-This deployment establishes a repeatable and secure framework for managing decentralized storage assets within enterprise networks.
+Testing confirmed that the client system could successfully read and write files to the shared directory while still preventing remote root-level control over the server.
+This project demonstrates a repeatable method for deploying and validating secure network-based storage in a Linux environment.

 <hr style="border:1px solid rgba(255,255,255,0.0); margin:20px 0;">